Victims in deadly Texas shooting named as survivor recounts terrifying massacre

 “I realised he was coming in our direction while armed with a rifle, so I tried to find something to defend myself with and found a machete.”
 Mr Rivera told HCH in Spanish.
 “But by the time I found the machete, shots had already been fired.

-Mr Oropeza and Mr Rivera then had a brief confrontation, in which the gunman allegedly said, ‘I’m going to kill you today.’
+Mr Oropesa and Mr Rivera then had a brief confrontation, in which the gunman allegedly said, ‘I’m going to kill you today.’

 Mr Rivera then reportedly said: “I’m going to kill you first because you’ve already killed my family.”